HarryR-UK/VisualSortingAlgorithmsSFML/README.md

 There *WILL* be buttons to use to edit the algorithms, speed and number of bars, however, the keyboard can also be used.

 Press _SPACE_ to begin the sort

-Press _1 2 3 4 5_ to choose the algorithm
+Press _1 2 3 4 5_ to choose the algorithms

 Press the up and down arrows to adjust the speed of the sorting